 SGGS has invested in comprehensive facilities for disabled access.

-The Stratford Girls' Grammar School Special Educational Needs (SEND) Policy is available to view in full here.
+The Stratford Girls' Grammar School Special Educational Needs and Disability (SEND) Information Report is available to read [here].

 If you would like more information you can contact our SEND co-ordinator, Mrs E Bradley, on email@example.com